lttng/lttng-docs/contents/nuts-and-bolts/intro.md

 the same hardware, or cheaper hardware for the same work.

-A _profiler_ is often the tool of choice to identify performance bottleneck.
+A _profiler_ is often the tool of choice to identify performance bottlenecks.
 Profiling is suitable to identify _where_ performance is lost in a given software; the profiler outputs a profile, a statistical summary of observed events, which you may use to know which functions took the most time to execute.
 However, a profiler